Honda CR-V 2012-2016: problems and fixes, fuel economy, engine, interior photos

 Timing belt or chain: Both the 2.4L K24 and the Earth Dreams 2.4L K24W engines come with a timing chain.
 There is no timing belt.

 Driving experience: The CR-V drives comfortably, almost like a tall car.
 The front visibility is great.
-The ride is comfortable, and the 37.3 ft turning radius (2013 EX) makes it easier to navigate through tight parking spaces.
+The ride is fairly smooth, and the 37.3 ft turning radius (2013 EX) makes it easier to navigate through tight parking spaces.
 One minor issue is that at higher speed, the road and engine noise is noticeable.
 According to one CR-V owner we spoke to, switching to better Michelin tires reduced the road noise.

 Safety: The 2012-2014 Honda CR-V got 5 stars overall rating in government crash tests.
 After the facelift, the 2015 CR-V received a 4-star overall rating, with 4 stars in frontal and 5 stars in side crash tests.
 The 2016 CR-V again scored 5 stars overall.